Hawaii Court Records

 The Hawaii Criminal Justice Data Center is in charge of all adult record sealing and expungements.
 To request expungement, complete and file the expungement form with the Hawaii Criminal Justice Data Center.
 The application form differs depending on the defendant’s claim.

 Parties are generally advised to attach specific court documents if the expungement concerns a first-time drug conviction or a DUI.
 Once the applicant files the request, the Criminal Justice Data Center reviews the application and either grants or denies the expungement.
 The expungement process typically takes four months from the date of filing before getting a response.
 The filing fee for a first-time adult expungement amounts to $35.
-However, additional expungement applications will cost $50.
+However, additional expungement applications typically cost $50.
 The charges include a non-refundable $10 administrative fee.
 Parties should pay by cashier’s check or money order.

 There are waiting periods for certain forms of cases.
-If the defendant made a deferred acceptance of guilty or no contest plea, expungement is possible one year after the court dismissed the case.
+If the defendant made a deferred acceptance of a guilty or no contest plea, expungement is possible one year after the court dismissed the case.
 If an individual faced prostitution charges and made a deferred acceptance of guilty or no contest plea, the court permits expungement four years after dismissal.
 If the Criminal Justice Data Center grants the petition, bearers may lawfully state that the expunged criminal record does not exist.

 Do Sealed Records Show up In Hawaii Background Checks?